Almaz2312/fastapi_bulletin_board/README.eng.md

 ```

 ### 📊 Use, work with alembic migrations
-#### It is necessary to commit your migrations in order to avoid problems with migrations record in database abd their application
 > to automatically generate alembic:
 ```bash
 alembic revision --autogenerate -m "your message"